MAD9124-W20/p1-final-giftr-rach0022/README.md

     - change [x] PUT [ ] PATCH [x] DELETE gift routes || ASK Robert about my patch method
     - change [x] get/:id person route to not populate gifts, as it will already be populated
     - change [x] validate gift id middleware to now take reference to the fact gifts are sub documents
-- [ ] udpate the validate id function to use mongoose.Types.ObjectId.isValid(id)
+- [ ] update the validate id function to use mongoose.Types.ObjectId.isValid(id)
-- [ ] use winston for logging
+- [x] use winston for logging
 - [ ] use NODE_ENV to set enviroment variables
 - [ ] use configuration settings based on MAD9124 Week 11 Production testing
 - [ ] Generate a JWT key using week 11